Born Chicago, IL, June 15, 1908.

 In 1959, Giancana earned the notice of the local press by throwing an extravagant wedding for his daughter Antoinette and Carmen Manno.
 The reception, estimated to cost $15,000, was held on the 19th floor of the LaSalle Hotel.
 Among the 700 invitees were Accardo, Marshall Caifano, Joey Glimco, Sam Battaglia and Phil Alderisio.

 Giancana is believed to have had connections with the Kennedy family of Massachusetts and to have assisted in John F. Kennedy's Presidential election in 1960.
-Some sources have claimed that Giancana and Kennedy shared mistresses and passed information to each other through their women.
+Some sources have claimed that Giancana and Kennedy had mistresses in common - Judith Campbell Exner was said to have dated both men - and passed information to each other through their women friends.

-It appears Giancana had good reason to feel that he was betrayed by the Kennedy Administration, as Attorney General Robert Kennedy put enormous legal pressure on the Chicago crime lord.
+Following John Kennedy's election to the White House, Attorney General Robert Kennedy put enormous legal pressure on the Chicago crime lord.
+Giancana responded by suing to end FBI surveillance.
 After serving a sentence for contempt of court, Giancana eventually fled the United States for Mexico in 1966 (he had traveled to Mexico repeatedly in the 1950s and early 1960s).

-Just days before his scheduled appearance, an unknown gunman ended Sam Giancana's life.
+Before his appearance could be scheduled, an unknown gunman ended Sam Giancana's life.
 An elderly caretaker at Giancana's home discovered his dead body on the floor of a basement kitchen at 11 p.m. on June 19, 1975.
 Police seven small-caliber bullet wounds to Giancana's head and neck.
-Clearly some of Giancana's associates believed he was in no condition to take a fall and do jail time at that point.
+The murder initially was attributed to a power struggle within the Chicago Outfit.
+Johnny Roselli, a well-traveled Chicago mobster who also was connected to the CIA's anti-Castro plot, was found murdered a year later.
+This caused some to speculate that both killings had something to do with the work done with the CIA.